seanpm2001/seanpm2001/OldVersions/English/1/README.txt

 src="" alt=
 Create new page for alt account (@seanwallawalla) within the Seanpm2001 page, in its own section, as a dropdown Nitrotype link
+Plans to include Wikimedia commons, Wiktionary, and other Wikimedia account links 💙️ Favorite works by other users
+Get logo for Wikimedia Commons
+Get logo for Wikibooks
+Get logo for Wikidata
+Get logo for WikiNews
+Get logo for WikiQuote
+Get logo for WikiSource
+Get logo for WikiSpecies
+Get logo for WikiVoyage
+Get logo for Wikimedia Incubator
+Get logo for Wikiversity
+Get logo for Wiktionary
 ```

 </details> <!-- End of current remodel goals section !-->